leanprover/theorem_proving_in_lean4/induction_and_recursion.md

 ```

 Lean uses the ``match`` construct internally to implement pattern-matching in all parts of the system.
-Thus, all four of these definitions have the same net effect.
+Thus, all four of these definitions have the same net effect:

 ```lean
 def bar₁ : Nat × Nat → Nat